-- The presence of visual symptoms of moisture stress is a simple way to determine when irrigation is needed. - Use a soil moisture meter to determine moisture needs of greens and tees. - Be prepared for extended drought/restrictions by developing a written drought management plan.
+The presence of visual symptoms of moisture stress is a simple way to determine when irrigation is needed.
+Use a soil moisture meter to determine moisture needs of greens and tees.
+Managers of golf greens cannot afford to wait until symptoms occur, because unacceptable turf quality may result.
+Be prepared for extended drought/restrictions by developing a written drought management plan.